 - When the layers are cooked, select which one is the best, the most even, strongest, and leave this asides.
 Place another one on a plate which will be used as the base.

-- Melt the chocolate, then add to it 1 1/2 bars of melted butter.
+- There are two different ways which I have used to make the chocolate cream, and they *are both listed in this step.
+Melt the chocolate, then add to it 1 1/2 bars of melted butter.
 Blend together thoroughly.
 Combine 3 egg yolks and 1/4 cup of sugar in a double boiler over low flame until thick, and then remove and allow to cool.
 When cool, add the chocolate mixture into it, and mix thoroughly.
 Place to cool for 10 minutes in the refrigerator, then add 1/4 cup powdered sugar and 1/3 cup flour (be sure that it does not become too thick), to make it into a thick paste which can be spread.
-Alternatively, do it as a more traditional buttercream method, and cream butter and add cooled chocolate to it, and omit the flour which is added.
+Alternatively, do it as a more traditional buttercream method, and cream butter and then add cooled chocolate to it, and omit the flour which is added.
 Powdered sugar should still be necessary, unless if sweet butter is used.